How to Grill Corn on the Cob (Perfect Every Time)

 What Else Can You Do With Grilled Corn?

-If you have any corn leftover, feel free to cut the corn off the cob and incorporate it into a salad.
+If you have any leftover corn, feel free to cut it off the cob and incorporate it into a salad.
 It makes the perfect topping for a taco bowl!

 More Recipes for Corn Lovers